bashu/django-watermark/README.rst

 later, you're good.

-``django-watermark`` also relies upon the built-in ``django.contrib.admin`` and the `Python Imaging Library <http://www.pythonware.com/products/pil/>`_ (PIL).
+``django-watermark`` also relies upon the built-in ``django.contrib.admin`` and the `Python Imaging Library <http://python-pillow.github.io/>`_.
-I built it using PIL 1.1.6, but it may work with previous versions.
+It was tested with latest Pillow, PIL 1.1.7 is supported but not recommended.

 Installation
 ------------